Personal Immigration

 The minimum period of time for which you must have held Student permission in the UK depends on the length of the course:

-• For courses lasting 12 months or more: You must have been granted permission for at least 12 months on the Student route and have spent that time studying in the UK.
+• For courses lasting longer than 12 months: You must have been granted permission for at least 12 months on the Student route and have spent that time studying in the UK.

-• For courses lasting less than 12 months: You must have studied the full course in the UK on a Student visa.
+• For courses lasting 12 months or less: You must have studied the full course in the UK on a Student visa.

-5. Applying from Within the UK with Valid Student Visa
+5. Applying from Within the UK with Student or Tier 4 Permission

 The Graduate route is only open to applicants who are physically present in the UK at the time of application.
-You must hold valid leave as a Student at the point you submit your application for a Graduate Visa.
+You must have, or have last had, permission as a Student; in practice, applicants should apply before their Student or Tier 4 permission expires unless a limited exception applies.

 You cannot apply from outside the UK.
-Applications made after your Student permission has expired will be refused, and overstaying may affect your immigration record.
+Applications made after your Student permission has expired will normally be refused or rejected unless a limited overstaying exception applies, and overstaying may affect your immigration record.

 6. Restrictions on Previous Graduate or Doctorate Scheme Visas